Rust toolchain is tightly integrated with documentation and development with cargo.

 tokio - most widely used async library, for network functions (need to wait for I/O).
 Muddies code, better to do without in the beginning.
 Consider a scoped tokio runtime.

-std::sync::Arc - Atomically Reference Counted
+std::sync::Arc - Atomically Reference Counted, thread-safe reference-counting pointer.

 smol is a small and fast async runtime.